-- 1. Drugs or medicines delivered, injected or administered to you by a physician or other provider or another trained person (see section 4.3.5); - Medications, drugs or hormones prescribed to stimulate growth, except when there is a laboratory-confirmed diagnosis of growth hormone deficiency for children through 18 years of age and when prescribed for the treatment of documented pituitary destruction in adults; - 3.
-Drugs prescribed that do not relate to the prevention or treatment of a covered illness or injury; - 4.
-Drugs used for the treatment of fertility/infertility, except when used in the treatment of Fertility Preservation for oncological conditions as outlined in section 4.12.16; - 5.
-Fluoride, for Members over 16 years of age; - 6.
-Drugs that are not provided in accordance with our Formulary management program or are not provided according to our medical policy; - 7.
-Drugs used in the treatment of fungal nail conditions; - 8.
-Over-the-counter (OTC) drugs or vitamins, that may be purchased without a provider's written prescription, except as required by federal or Oregon state law; - 9.
-Prescription drugs, including prescription combination drugs, that contain OTC products or are available in an OTC therapeutically similar form; - 10.
-Drugs dispensed from pharmacies outside the United States, except when prescribed for Urgent Care and Emergency Medical Conditions or as required by federal or Oregon state law; - 11.
-Drugs, which may include prescription combination drugs, placed on a prescriptiononly status as required by state or local law; - 12.
-Replacement of lost, stolen, or damaged medication; - 13.
-Any packaging, such as blister or bubble repacking, other than the dispensing pharmacy's standard packaging for the place of service submitted; - 14.
-Drugs or medicines used to treat sexual dysfunction (this exclusion does not apply to Mental Health Covered Services); - 15.
-Drugs dispensed or compounded by a pharmacist that do not have at least one FDAapproved medication in therapeutic amount; - 16.
-Drugs used for weight loss or for cosmetic purposes; - 17.
+- 1. Drugs or medicines delivered, injected or administered to you by a physician or other provider or another trained person (see section 4.3.5); - 2.
+Drugs prescribed that do not relate to the prevention or treatment of a covered illness or injury; - 3.
+Drugs used for the treatment of fertility/infertility, except when used in the treatment of Fertility Preservation for oncological conditions as outlined in section 4.12.16; - 4.
+Fluoride, for Members over 16 years of age; - 5.
+Drugs that are not provided in accordance with our Formulary management program or are not provided according to our medical policy; - 6.
+Drugs used in the treatment of fungal nail conditions; - 7.
+Over-the-counter (OTC) drugs or vitamins, that may be purchased without a provider's written prescription, except as required by federal or Oregon state law; - 8.
+Prescription drugs, including prescription combination drugs, that contain OTC products or are available in an OTC therapeutically similar form; - Drugs dispensed from pharmacies outside the United States, except when prescribed for Urgent Care and Emergency Medical Conditions or as required by federal or Oregon state law; - 10.
+Drugs, which may include prescription combination drugs, placed on a prescriptiononly status as required by state or local law; - 11.
+Replacement of lost, stolen, or damaged medication; - 12.
+Any packaging, such as blister or bubble repacking, other than the dispensing pharmacy's standard packaging for the place of service submitted; - 13.
+Drugs or medicines used to treat sexual dysfunction (this exclusion does not apply to Mental Health Covered Services); - 14.
+Drugs dispensed or compounded by a pharmacist that do not have at least one FDAapproved medication in therapeutic amount; - 15.
+Drugs used for weight loss or for cosmetic purposes; - 16.
 Drug kits, unless the product is available solely as a kit.
-Kits typically contain a prepackaged drug along with items associated with the administration of the drug (e.g., gloves, shampoo);

-- 18. Prenatal vitamins that contain docosahexaenoic acid (DHA); - 19.
-Drugs that are not FDA-approved or are designated as "less than effective" by the FDA (also known as "DESI" drugs); - 20.
-Vaccines and medications solely for the purpose of preventing travel related diseases, as defined by the CDC; - 21.
+Kits typically contain a prepackaged drug along with items associated with the administration of the drug (e.g., gloves, shampoo); - 17.
+Drugs that are not FDA-approved or are designated as "less than effective" by the FDA (also known as "DESI" drugs); - 18.
+Vaccines and medications solely for the purpose of preventing travel related diseases, as defined by the CDC; - 19.
 Early refill, except when there is a change in directions or if synchronizing your prescription refills.
-This exclusion does not apply to eye drops prescribed for the treatment of glaucoma; and - 22.
+This exclusion does not apply to eye drops prescribed for the treatment of glaucoma; and - 20.
 For drugs obtained at in-network pharmacies without using your pharmacy benefit, reimbursement is limited to our in-network contracted rates, except in the case of Urgent/Emergent situations.
 This means you may not be reimbursed the full cash price you pay to the pharmacy.
 Drugs obtained from out-of-network pharmacies are not eligible for reimbursement, except in the case of Urgent/Emergent situations.